Steve-heisenberg/ZBOT/README.md

 1. Open the app in your browser.

-2. Upload a PDF file from the sidebar.
+2. Upload your document file from the sidebar.

-3. Type any question related to the content of that PDF.
+3. Type any question related to the content of that document.

 4. ZBOT will read and answer in real time.